mark-sivill-splunk/docker-team-fortress-2-splunk/README.md

 # Notes

-* Both TF2 server and Splunk Forwarder are run as the same (non-root) user
+* Both Team Fortress 2 server and Splunk Forwarder are run as the same (non-root) user
-* Checks for TF2 server updates on container start up and every 5 minutes
+* Checks for Team Fortress 2 server updates on container start up and every 5 minutes

 # Other links